t-ega/whatsapp-cloud-sdk/README.md

 ## Help
 Currently this project is only maintained by me, I am looking forward to accepting pull requests.
 If you need help just open an issue
 I would try my best to attend to all issues.

+## Inspiration
+This project was inspired by the [Whastpp Nodejs SDK](https://github.com/WhatsApp/WhatsApp-Nodejs-SDK).
+Furthermore it was also inspired by the [Python Telegram Bot wrapper](https://github.com/python-telegram-bot/python-telegram-bot)

 # Contributing
 Contributions are welcome!
 Please see the Contribution Guidelines for more information.You can also help by reporting bugs or feature requests.